j5ik2o/akka-ddd-cqrs-es-example/README.md

 # Bank API CQRS Event Sourcing System on Akka-Cluster (Concept Model)

+**!!!Notice!!!: This project is now considered outdated as it is based on the old Akka (untyped) API.
+For a more up-to-date example using the new Akka Typed API, please refer to [j5ik2o/akka-cqrs-es-example-typed](https://github.com/j5ik2o/akka-cqrs-es-example-typed).
+We strongly recommend checking out the updated version for a better understanding and implementation of the CQRS/ES pattern.**

 ## Features

 - DDD, CQRS + Event Sourcing based design